+We will continue to update this page and share ways in which you can help provide relief for those who need it most.
 The Foundation remains nimble and responsive to our local service area if and when relief is needed.
 Scroll down this page to learn more about how you can help with disaster relief and recovery.

 Current fund holders, if you would like to direct a grant to an affected area, please email Shawna Mosley-Foster.

 Nonprofit organizations providing disaster relief and recovery, click here to learn more about how to apply for funding.

 Waccamaw Community Foundation serves as the primary point of financial donations for all disaster relief and recovery efforts in Horry, Georgetown and Williamsburg counties.
 In partnership with the local VOADs (Voluntary Organizations Active in Disaster), we distribute the funds to organizations like The Salvation Army, The Red Cross, Catholic Charities, and other locally based relief efforts.
 Donors may direct their donation to the general Disaster Relief Fund or designate Horry, Georgetown and/or Williamsburg counties in the comment box of the donor form below or memo line of a mailed-in check.